withastro/roadmap/template.md

 # Non-Goals

-A **bulleted-list** outlining what is intentionally left out of this RFC.
+A **concise, bulleted-list** outlining anything intentionally left out of this RFC:
-This gives the reader the correct context on what is and isn't meant to be considered:

 - Non-goal: A goal that is intentionally not addressed in this RFC.
 - Out-of-scope: A goal that is related, but intentionally avoided here.
 - Future: A goal that is related, but left to be addressed in the future.

-Omit this section if it's not applicable.
+This gives the reader the correct context on what is intentionally left out of scope.
+It is okay to leave this section empty.

-# Detailed design
+# Detailed Design

 This is the bulk of the RFC.
 Explain the design in enough detail for somebody familiar with Astro to understand, and for somebody familiar with the